 It turns out that our bodies – and the cells that make up our organs and tissues – operate not under a single master clock, but rather by a series of clocks that synchronise as part of our overall circadian rhythm.

-In trials with mice, scientists have found that when they shifted sleeping and eating schedules in mice, the mice not only gained more weight but their new behaviour also altered the mice’s functioning on a cellular level.
+In trials with mice1, scientists have found that when they shifted sleeping and eating schedules in mice, the mice not only gained more weight but their new behaviour also altered the mice’s functioning on a cellular level.

 This research into the influence of circadian rhythms may have profound consequences for understanding human health.
-When we veer off schedule – in activities like sleeping, and eating – we disrupt our circadian rhythms and may cause dysfunction at the cellular level.
+When we veer off schedule – in activities like sleeping, and eating – we disrupt our circadian rhythms and may cause dysfunction2 at the cellular level.
 Scientists may be cracking the biological code for that age-old human sense of the importance of routine to daily life.

 Sleep is a ‘force multiplier’